katie-hughes/brne_social_nav/TrialResults.md

 ```

-## One Ped on blue x, one ped on Pink X
+## Test 2: One Ped on blue x, one ped on Pink X

 Trial 1: failure???